Svoloch/etc-js/README.md

 Prehistory
 --
-Long time writing JS code I collect reusable code fragments into one file for easely copypastering.
+Long time writing JS code I collect reusable code fragments into one file for easely copying.
 Then this collection grows to sizes to be library.

 The basic concept
 --